Top o’ the morning to you, Mike McEwen and Jason Gunnlaughson.

 And this is what Morrissey had to say after agreeing to his new contract at the start of training sessions: “I love playing here.
 The term excited me.
 To be here and playing in Winnipeg from day one is kinda what I’ve always said I wanted to do.”

-Ya, that’s a team in turmoil, and I pranced down the Yellow Brick Road with Judy Garland.
+If that’s a team in turmoil, then I pranced down the Yellow Brick Road with Judy Garland.

 Good grief.
 Will the Maple Leafs put a ‘C’ on someone’s sweater already?
 Not since E.J.
 Smith rammed his big boat into an iceberg has so much been said and written about a captaincy.

 I see old friend Evander Kane is acting out again, shoving a linesman and getting punted from a San Jose-Vegas Golden Knights skirmish.
 Anyone in River City miss him at all?
 Didn’t think so.

 This isn’t good: In a recent match, the University of Minnesota Golden Gophers paddywhacked Minnesota Whitecaps of the National Women’s Hockey League 5-1, and they outshot the pros—wait for it—57-12.
 Allegedly, that is not a typo.
 As much as I hesitate to put a negative spin on women’s shinny, it isn’t exactly a selling point for Ponytail Puck when the defending NWHL champions are rag-dolled by a bunch of college kids.
 It doesn’t do much, if anything, to attract fans or sponsors in their quest to earn a “living wage.”